Northbrook Court: History

-In 2007, Northbrook Court took down their traditional food court for a unique prototype, which has now failed.
+In 2007, Northbrook Court took down its traditional food court for a unique prototype, which has now failed.
 Most of the space was reallocated to Forever 21, leaving 4 spots for restaurants, originally housing Chinese Gourmet Express, Tony & Bruno’s, Subway, and Corner Bakery Cafe.
 A few restaurants came and went over the years and the only restaurant from this original group left is Tony & Bruno’s.
 The mall now features six sit-down spaces with four occupied currently: NM Cafe (originally named The Zodiac) (inside Neiman Marcus), California Pizza Kitchen, Di Pescara, and an outparcel P.F.
 Chang’s.
 The Claim Company and Stir Crazy closed and/or moved.

 California Pizza Kitchen opened its doors on Northbrook Court's north side for the first time in August 2010.
 On May 16, 2014, Arhaus officially opened at the mall's east side.